Last Updated on: 24th May 2023, 08:36 pm

 Excessive Noise and Vibrations

-An unlevel washer can cause excessive noise and vibrations during operation.
+An unlevel washing machine can cause excessive noise and vibrations during operation.
 This is especially noticeable during the spin cycle when the machine rotates at high speeds.

 The uneven distribution of the laundry load can cause the washer to shake or move excessively, resulting in loud noises and vibrations that can be disruptive and potentially damage nearby objects.